 How to get to Tegernsee from Munich

-It is about one-hour driving distance from Munich.
+It is about a one-hour driving distance from Munich.
 There is also a direct train from Munich Central Station to Tegernsee.
 I recommend going to Tegernsee by train instead of driving.
-Sometimes, especially on a sunny weekend, you may get stuck in a traffic jam on a highway
+Sometimes, especially on a sunny weekend, you may get stuck in a traffic jam on a highway.

 Chiemsee is the largest lake in Bavaria.
 That is why it is also known as “the Bavarian Sea”.
 Chiemsee is a popular summer destination in Bavaria.
 It has three islands – Herreninsel, Fraueninsel, and uninhabited Krautinsel.
 All these islands are connected between each other and the mainland by frequent ferry connections all year long.
 The Herreninsel island is famous for the castle built by King Ludwig, and the Fraueninsel is famous for the Benedictine convent and some cozy restaurants.
 The starting point for most of the ferries is Prien am Chiemsee, during the summertime also possible from Seebruck, Chieming, Übersee/Feldwies, and Bernau/Felden.
 For more information click here.